Development of professional competencies: levels, methods and models. Definition of competencies

 Source: Competency (1996).

-A very similar list appeared in the same journal a year earlier.
-The authors of these reviews used information from readers who generally indicated five reasons for seeking competencies in their companies.
-In other words, the reasons for the introduction of competencies were formulated by the users themselves, and not by the journal.
+A very similar list was published in the same magazine a year earlier.
+The authors of these reviews used information from readers who generally indicated five reasons for addressing competency in their companies.
+In other words, the reasons for introducing the competencies were formulated by the users themselves, and not by the journal.

 In practice, the reasons for turning to competencies can be associated with three tasks: